 Traditional (hand-drawn) animation Disney fans vs. CGI Disney and/or Pixar fans.
 Yes, this rivalry does exist, largely because traditional Disney films fell into a Dork Age as Pixar picked up a head of steam in the new millenium, to the point that Disney shut down the traditional unit after Home on the Range in 2004.
 Add to this that the Pixar films have generated a lot more merchandising, theme park attractions, Oscar nominations and wins, etc. than more recent "in-house" efforts have.
 Ironically, Disney returned to traditional animation thanks to Pixar head John Lasseter encouraging it.
 Fans cheered the arrival of The Princess and the Frog in 2009... then watched aghast as it was swiftly overtaken at the box-office in favor of James Cameron's Avatar, the Sherlock Holmes film and (most humiliatingly) Alvin and the Chipmunks: The Squeakquel, so this rivalry is only likely to worsen.

-It has been asserted (by industry insiders) that Jeffrey Katzenberg formed Dreamworks for the express purpose of taking Disney down after being passed over for promotion.
-(No word on any vendettas behind Steven Spielberg's or David Geffen's involvement, though Spielberg did have a major falling out with then-Disney CEO Michael Eisner around the same time...)
+It has been asserted (by industry insiders) that Jeffrey Katzenberg formed Dreamworks for the express purpose of taking Disney down after being passed over for promotion by then-CEO Michael Eisner.
+(No word on any vendettas behind Steven Spielberg's or David Geffen's involvement, though Spielberg did have a major falling out with Eisner around the same time...)

 Fans of Invader Zim sometimes have the same attitude towards Spongebob for similar reasons: IZ's dark comedy is largely contrasted to SB, and IZ got canceled right around the time it was showing signs of developing its own Myth Arc as opposed to its earlier random humor.
-The Zim fans also seem to hate The Fairly OddParents because it debuted the same day as Zim, and ended up lasting longer.
+The Zim fans also seem to hate The Fairly OddParents because it debuted the same day as Zim, and ended up lasting longer (Even though The Fairly Odd Parents was cancelled and uncancelled twice, which is something not alot of people know).

 And Family Guy vs. South Park.
 There's apparently a friendly feud between the writers of the two shows, but naturally, the fans have taken it way too seriously and way too far.

-Interestingly, "Cartoon Wars" was inspired by a lack of Fandom Rivalry — Matt and Trey were sick of hearing people say that "South Park and Family Guy are the best shows on television," basically offended that their show was being put in the same category.
+Interestingly, "Cartoon Wars" was inspired by a lack of Fandom Rivalry – Matt and Trey (who openly hate Family Guy) were sick of hearing people say that "South Park and Family Guy are the best shows on television".
+Basically, they were offended that their show was being put in the same category as a show they considered to be vastly inferior.
 So, an interesting case where the creators actually actively cultivate (and canonized) said rivalry.

-Fans of American Dad generally wish Family Guy would just disappear, as the former is thought of as a rip-off by Family Guy's fans, and as "Family Guy 2" by Family Guy's detractors.
+Fans of American Dad! generally wish Family Guy would just disappear, as the former is seen as a rip-off by Family Guy's fans, and as "Family Guy 2" by Family Guy's detractors.

-There's sort of a faux-feud between Family Guy and Robot Chicken, as they represent different parts of the adult animation spectrum, but it's only played for laughs, since Seth Macfarlane frequently voice-acts (even cameos) on Robot Chicken and, well, Seth Green gets part of his paycheck from Family Guy.
+There's sort of a faux-feud between Family Guy and Robot Chicken, as they represent different parts of the adult animation spectrum, but it's only played for laughs, since Seth Macfarlane frequently voice-acts (even cameos) on Robot Chicken and, well, Seth Green gets a huge chunk of his income from Family Guy.

 On the subject of Cartoon Network, there is a rivalry between the Ben 10 and Generator Rex fans, mainly because both shows were created by Man of Action.
 This rivalry is clearly evident in the late Dwayne Mc Duffie's own forum, and the recent crossover between the two shows added more fuel to the fire.